oren00/oren00.github.io/about.md

 title: About
 ---

 If you've stumbled here looking for pretty pictures and wireframes of what I've made in the past, find another designer.
-There congregate on [here](http://www.dribbble.com), [here](http://www.behance.com), and [here](http://www.cargocollective.com).
+They congregate on [here](http://www.dribbble.com), [here](http://www.behance.com), and [here](http://www.cargocollective.com).
 I don't want to work with you.

 The past doesn't define me.
 The future does.
 While I've worked on a slew of really cool [projects](http://geoffreybyers.com/projects), my best work is yet to come.